 I strongly recommend that you review all the guidelines and apply them to your code.

 Companion books to continue your learning journey

-Soon, I will have written two more books to continue your learning journey with .NET 8 that you started with this fundamentals book.
-The two other books act as companions to this book, and together they all form a .NET 8 trilogy.
+I have written three more books to continue the learning journey with .NET 8 and .NET 9 that you started with this fundamentals book.